How to Teach a Dog to Stay

 2. As his bottom touches the floor say YES

-3. Throw a treat far enough from the dog that he has to get up in order to reach it.
+3. Throw a treat far enough from your dog that he has to get up in order to reach it.

 4. Repeat several times